 Liberty Home Guard’s service call fee falls between $65 and $125.
 The company will assign a service call fee to your account based on your plan, add-ons, and location.
 Note that you’ll need either the System Guard or Total Guard plan if you want HVAC coverage

 American Home Shield

-American Home Shield wins our top spot because it’s a well-established company with half a century of experience and availability in 49 states.
+American Home Shield is a well-established company with half a century of experience and availability in 49 states.
 You also get to customize how much you pay with the provider’s choose-your-own service fee policy.

 American Home Shield HVAC Coverage

 American Home Shield doesn’t have a dollar limit on the covered components of air conditioners, minus geothermal units, which have a $1,500 limit.
 Ducted central air conditioners, wall units, and mini-splits are all covered as well as plenums, dampers, and leaks or breaks in ductwork.
 American Home Shield will also pay up to $10 per pound per occurrence for refrigerant.